-NOTE 18 - JOINT VENTURES (CONCLUDED)
+NOTE 17 - JOINT VENTURES (CONCLUDED)

-The JPAs arrange for and/or provide coverage for their members.
-Each JPA is governed by a board consisting of a representative from each member district.
-Each board controls the operations of their JPA, including selection of management and approval of operating budgets independent of any influence by the member districts beyond their representation on the Board.
 Each member district pays a premium commensurate with the level of coverage requested and shares surpluses and deficits proportionately to their participation in each JPA.
 The JPAs are audited on an annual basis.
 Financial information can be obtained by contacting each JPA's management.

-NOTE 19 - COMMITMENTS AND CONTINGENCIES
+NOTE 18 - COMMITMENTS AND CONTINGENCIES